rose-compiler/rose/docs/CMakeModernizationPlan.md

 - Reduces the number of dependencies downstream projects must find
 - Improves link times by not propagating unnecessary libraries
 - Makes it clearer which dependencies are truly required vs. optional
-- Allows ROSE's internal dependencies to change without breaking downstream projects
+- Allows ROSE's internal dependencies to change without breaking downstream projectshe

 ### 5. Implement Version Compatibility Checking

 **Current state:** There's no formal mechanism for external projects to specify required ROSE versions or for CMake to verify compatibility between requested and found versions.

 **Proposed change:** Create a `RoseConfigVersion.cmake` file that implements semantic versioning checks.
 This allows projects to request specific ROSE versions and have CMake automatically verify compatibility.
+ROSE is different from most libraries in that it has a four-part version number instead of a three-part number.
+E.g., "0.11.145.342".
+We call these "major", "minor", "patch", and
+"build".
+"Build" is a more prevalent name for the fourth term than CMake's "tweak".

 **Benefits:**
-- Projects can specify minimum ROSE versions: `find_package(Rose 0.11 REQUIRED)`
+- Projects can specify minimum ROSE versions: `find_package(Rose 0.11.145 REQUIRED)`
 - Prevents accidental use of incompatible ROSE versions
 - Supports version ranges for flexible dependency specifications
 - Provides clear error messages when version requirements aren't met

 ### 6. Automate Dependency Discovery

+**Current state:** The existing `rose-config` finds ROSE dependencies when the external project is built in the same environment as
-**Current state:** The existing `FindRose.cmake` doesn't find or verify ROSE's dependencies (Boost, Z3, DWARF, etc.).
-External projects must independently find all of ROSE's dependencies, which is tedious and error-prone.
+ROSE, but it doesn't work well when projects are built elsewhere.
+For instance, it won't work if a ROSE binary release is made on one host and the project is built on another host that has the same dependencies but in different locations.
+Each project must independently find all of ROSE's dependencies, which is tedious and error-prone.

 **Proposed change:** Create a `RoseConfig.cmake` template that automatically finds all of ROSE's required and optional dependencies using CMake's `find_dependency()` mechanism.
 The file would know which dependencies are needed based on how ROSE was compiled.

 **Benefits:**
 - Downstream projects get all dependencies automatically with a single `find_package(Rose)`